imsahil007/YoloV3-CustomData/README.md

   test=data/customdata/custom.txt
   names=data/customdata/custom.names
 ```
-6. As you it a poor idea to keep test and train data same, but the point of this repo is to get you up and running with YoloV3 asap.
+6. As you know its a poor idea to keep test and train data same, but the point of this repo is to get you up and running with YoloV3 asap.
 You'll probably do a mistake in writing to custom.txt file.
 This is how our file looks like (please note the .s and /s):
 ```
 ./data/customdata/images/img001.jpg
 ./data/customdata/images/img002.jpg
 ./data/customdata/images/img003.jpg
 ...
 ```
 7. You need to add custom.names file as you can see above.
-For our example, we downloaded images of pikachu.
+For our example, we downloaded images of Pikachu.
 Our custom.names file look like this:
 ```
 pikachu
 ```
 8. Pikachu above will have a class index of 0.
 9. For COCO's 80 classes, VOLOv3's output vector has 255 dimensions ( (4+1+80)*3).
-Now we have 1 class, so we would need to change it's architecture.
+Now we have 1 class, so we would need to change its architecture.
 10. Copy the contents of 'yolov3-spp.cfg' file to a new file called 'yolov3-custom.cfg' file in the data/cfg folder.
 11. Search for 'filters=255' (you should get entries entries).
 Change 255 to 18 = (4+1+1)*3
 12. Search for 'classes=80' and change all three entries to 'classes=1'